DigitalRuby/IPBan/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7EJ3K33SRLU9E)

 **Requirements**
-- IPBan requires .NET core 2.2 SDK and Visual Studio 2017 or newer to build from source.
+- IPBan requires .NET core 2.2 SDK and Visual Studio 2017 or newer or Visual Studio Code (Linux) to build from source.
 You can build a self contained executable to eliminate the need for dotnet core on the server machine, or just download the precompiled binaries.
 - Supported platforms: Windows (x86, x64), Linux (x64).
 - Mac OS X not supported at this time.